Scenario: Windows Backup keeps failing

 Step 2.
 Click Backup and System Backup subsequently.

 Step 3.
-The Task Name can be modified to what you need.
-The related system partitions are selected by default in Step 1.
-Select the destination path (G:\) in Step 2.
+The Task Name can be modified as you want.
+The related system partitions are selected by default, just select the destination path to store system image.

 Step 4.
 Click Start Backup to create system image.

-In Step 4, Backup Options contains six options: General, Compression, Splitting, Intelligent Sector, VSS and Other.
+In Step 4, Options contains six options: General, Compression, Splitting, Intelligent Sector, VSS and Other.
 For security, you can set up a backup encryption to prevent unauthorized access.
-To do this, you need to click Enable encryption forbackups (supported by AOMEI Backupper Professional) under General tab.
+To do this, you need to click Enable encryption for backups (supported by AOMEI Backupper Professional) under General tab.

 In Step 4, Schedule means the system can be backed up automatically.
 For schedule settings, you can choose Daily, Weekly, Monthly, Event triggers, USB plug in or Real-time Sync.
 The last three modes require you to upgrade to the advanced version.